Q. How do I order an OSHA or HIPAA product from the website? What are the different payment methods you accept?

 Q. What are the mandatory OSHA requirements for a small healthcare facility like ours?

 A. At the outset, employers must maintain a high safety standard at their facilities.
 A responsible dialogue between the employer and employees must exist at various levels and discussions should take place frequently about potential hazards.
 Over the years, we have received several OSHA-related complaints from healthcare employees and customers.
-Although many of them are calls from disgruntled employees and irate customers, but they are on the increase.
-As an employer, the seriousness and commitment to OSHA compliance could be conveyed through the use of posters, safety charts and by updating OSHA record keeping such as exposure control and hazard communication plans.
+Although many of them are calls from disgruntled employees and irate customers, the complaints are on the increase.
+As an employer, the seriousness and commitment to OSHA compliance could be conveyed through the use of posters, safety charts, labels, use of safety needles and by mantaining and updating OSHA record keeping such as exposure control and hazard communication plans.
 Annual training is an essential component of OSHA compliance.
-OSHA mandates training your employees whenever new safety tasks or procedures or new chemicals are introduced.
+New hire training is mandatory.
+OSHA also mandates training your employees whenever new safety tasks or procedures or new chemicals are introduced.

 Some of the mandatory requirements are included in this checklist below: